A Smarter Approach to Education Policy Making

 Presenting the case for education policy stability

 This website provides access to much of edpol’s work.
-Over the next five pages, there are links to around twenty new reports.
+Over the next five pages, there are links to around twenty recent reports.
 There is research, analysis, records of roundtables and contributions from around one hundred thought-leaders in education.
 International comparisons are built on edpol’s quantitative analysis of PISA data and contemporary commentary, together with qualitative reviews undertaken by EPI.
 Clicking through the report thumbnails provides a summary and download option.
 Summaries on each page are cross referenced with the related evidence.
 This site is still work-in-progress and those on our mailing list are informed of updates.

 Who is edpol?